How Billy Graham became the most famous preacher in America

 Graham demurred, saying he "didn't have a good enough mind" to settle deep theological questions.
 Templeton accused his friend of "intellectual suicide."

-Riled by the slight and wracked by doubt, Graham fled to Forest Home, a Christian retreat center tucked into Southern California's San Bernardino Mountains.
+Riled by the insult and wracked by doubts, Graham fled to Forest Home, a Christian retreat center tucked into Southern California's San Bernardino Mountains.
 There, he wandered among the tall pines and wrestled with his misgivings.

 Graham sat on a tree stump and opened his Bible on a big rock.
 He prayed and pondered, pleaded and struggled, until, finally, he surrendered, deciding to trust in the authority of the Bible, doubts be damned.
 (A bronze tablet marks the "Stone of Witness" at Forest Home.)

 "He decided to simply preach the Gospel and not worry about the intellectual challenges of the faith," said Randall Balmer, a professor of American religious history at Dartmouth University.
-"He literally climbed down the mountain and never looked back."

 The Canvas Cathedral

 His faith renewed, Graham poured everything into his next crusade, which began on September 25, 1949, in a Ringling Brothers-type tent pitched in downtown Los Angeles.

-Rigged with seven poles, a large marquee bearing Graham's intense mien, and a stage Bible propped open to Romans 12:2, the tent stretched for a city block.
+The tent stretched for a whole city block, and was rigged with seven poles, a large marquee bearing Graham's intensely focused image, and a Bible propped open to Romans 12:2.

-Postwar America simmered with spirituality and Bible sales were booming (some scholars call the period the Third Great Awakening).
-Television had yet to steal the spotlight from other forms of entertainment, and Billy Graham knew how to put on a good show.
+Postwar America simmered with spirituality and Bible sales were booming.
+Some scholars call the period the Third Great Awakening.
+Television had yet to steal the spotlight from other forms of entertainment, and Graham knew how to put on a good show.

 "The crusades were meticulously planned," said Balmer.
 "They made political conventions look like kindergarten."